magicalne/godwoken-polyman/README.md

 for each command, you can run `:normal` after, it will using the localhost url for godwoken and ckb components.

-Anthor simple way to do this is to just change the rpc url to your own one under `components` section in `/packages/runner/configs/polyman-config.json`
+Another simple way to do this is to just change the rpc url to your own one under `components` section in `/packages/runner/configs/polyman-config.json`

-## Testnet
+Testnet
+---

 If you want to start this [API](packages/runner/src/server.ts) server interacting with [CKB Aggron Testnet](https://explorer.nervos.org/aggron/), please update your own testnet account key pair into `packages/runner/configs/polyman-config.json`.